Xgalan/xlsx2sqlite/docs/index.rst

     db_url = sqlite:///%(db_file)s
     sql_views = %(root_path)s/views

-    [WORKSHEETS]
-    ; list the worksheets to import from the xlsx file.
+    [SheetName1]
+    ; every section name must be equal to the name of the worksheet as in the workbook.
-    ; use comma-separated values.
+    ; use comma-separated values for defining the values of the keywords.
-    names = SheetName1,SheetName2
+    ; valid keywords are: columns, primary_key, unique, not_null.
-    ; specify the columns to import from the worksheets, declare as:
+    columns = Col1,Col2,Col3 ; declare the columns to import
-    ; WorksheetName_columns equal to comma-separated values
-    SheetName1_columns = Col1,Col2,Col3
-    SheetName2_columns = Col1,Col2,Col3
+    primary_key = id         ; declare the name of the primary key unique = Col1            ; declare the columns which will be created with a UNIQUE clause not_null = Col1          ; declare the columns which will be created with a NOT NULL clause

-Optional constraints section, add if necessary:
+Optional headers section, add if the row with the header is not the first row of the worksheet:

 .. code-block:: ini

-    [CONSTRAINTS]
-    ; As of now, supported constraints are UNIQUE and "custom" PRIMARY KEY.
-    ; In example:
+    [HEADERS]
+        ; define as name of the worksheet + _header
+        SheetName2_header = 2
-    ; worksheetname_UNIQUE equal to list of columns to be created ; with a UNIQUE constraint in the database.
+        ; TODO: to be changed with a list of single word equal to number of the row, i.e.:
-    SheetName1_unique = Col1
-    SheetName1_primarykey = custom_id
-    ; Can define a primary key on an existing column, of course even ; a non integer primary key, if supported by Sqlite.
-    SheetName2_primarykey = Col1
+        SheetName2 = 2

 API Reference